Site icon Circuit Ideas for You

 This post shows very easy way to make Simple Automatic Battery Charger Circuit using One Transistor and with few parts.

-It uses only one transistor, one resistor and one LED.
+Also, this circuit charges battery by itself like small machine, as it uses only one transistor, one resistor and one LED.

 Circuit Working: